cognitivesleep/cognitivesleep.github.io/README.md

 ## Objectives:

-Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through each participants' own personal cognitive therapy, by exploring the opportunities which sleep, sound and music can have for us.
+Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through each participants' own personal cognitive therapy, by exploring the opportunities which sleep, sound and music have for us.

 Our experiment is based on Sanders, Osburn, Paller and Beeman´s (2019) research article, based on how "targeted memory reactivation during sleep improves next-day problem solving".
 They conducted an experiment whereby participants were presented with puzzles, each arbitrarily linked with a different sound.
 While participants slept overnight, half of the sounds associated with the puzzles they hadn't solved yet were presented to them.
 The next morning, they discovered a 55% improvement regarding participants solving cued against uncued puzzles.

-Our experiment follows the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the participant to reach a clearer, more fulfilling next-day memory reactivation process.
+So, our experiment follows the same guidelines, with the difference that we provide purposefully composed soundscapes and music for the participant to have a richer, more fulfilling memory reactivation process.
 We have created Spotify playlists specifically intended for moments of _work_ and _relax_, and plan on increasing the available selection soon.

-## Location:

-We encourage participants to test our experiment in a safe, comfortable environment.
-This will allow for a more focused, relaxed mindset to be achieved prior and during the test.

 ## Materials:
+For this experiment you will need:

 - Laptop, Phone or Tablet
 - Speakers or Headphones
 - Spotify Premium Account
 * We require the user to have a Spotify Premium account, though if currently without one, there's no need to worry.
-As part of our incentive towards fellow potential participants, we are giving out a free 1-month Spotify Premium pass with the opportunity of continuous renewal as long as the self-experiment is kept underway and the findings shared for scientific purposes._
+As part of our incentive towards fellow potential participants, we are giving out a free 1-month Spotify Premium pass with the opportunity of continuous renewal as long as the self-experiment is kept underway and the findings shared with us for scientific purposes._

 ## Procedure: